The Department of Child Safety (DCS) and the State of Arizona Ombudsman-Citizens’ Aide Office

 Arizona Revised Statutes require that DCS provide specific documents (notices) when they take temporary custody of a child (Temporary Custody Notice), or when an individual is the subject of a DCS Investigation (Notice of Duty to Inform).
 These notices inform the recipients of their rights, and provide details and contact information for the Arizona Ombudsman-Citizens’ Aide Office.

-If you become involved with DCS, we highly recommend you immediately educate yourself on the process in which you are now involved, and seek to understand the DCS mission and the laws that guide them.
-The quickest way to find information about DCS is to visit their web site at https://dcs.az.gov.
+If you become involved with DCS, we highly recommend you immediately educate yourself on the process in which you are now involved.
+Seek to understand your rights and the mission, obligations, and laws that guide DCS.
+The quickest way to find information about DCS is to visit their website at https://dcs.az.gov.
+Then we suggest you acquaint yourself with the DCS Policy Manual at https://extranet.azdcs.gov/DCSPolicy/Content/Program%20Policy/Program_Policy.htm.
 If you do not have access to the internet, public libraries provide free internet access.
 If you become involved in a DCS case, learn your rights and become familiar with processes and terminology.
 Time spent educating yourself about DCS will prove invaluable as you navigate the DCS system.

-The State of Arizona Ombudsman-Citizens’ Aide office DOES NOT have jurisdiction over the judge in your case, the guardian ad litem (GAL), the Court Appointed Special Advocate (CASA), the courts, or your attorney.
-If your complaint involves one of these entities, our office will be unable to assist.
+The State of Arizona Ombudsman-Citizens’ Aide office DOES NOT have jurisdiction over the court judge, the guardian ad litem (GAL), the Court Appointed Special Advocate (CASA), the Foster Care Review Board (FCRB), the courts, or your attorney.
+If your complaint involves one of these entities, our office will be unable to directly assist.
+We can still discuss the case with you and provide resources that might help you.
 DCS dependency cases are heard in county juvenile courts (Superior Court).
-The Arizona Supreme Court has a helpful web site regarding general dependency information, and is viewable at azcourts.gov/improve/Resources.aspx.
-Maricopa County also has an informative website of the court and the dependency processes, available at maricopa.gov/opa/depcp.aspx.
+The Arizona Supreme Court has a helpful website regarding general dependency information and is viewable at https://www.azcourts.gov/improve/Resources.aspx.
+Maricopa County also has an informative website about the court and the dependency processes, available at https://www.maricopa.gov/807/Dependency-Court-Process.

 DO YOU HAVE A DISPUTE WITH DCS?